DR-Innovation/Danskkulturarv.dk-v3/wp-content/plugins/query-monitor/readme.txt

 === Query Monitor ===
 Contributors: johnbillion
-Tags: debug, debugging, development, developer, performance, profiler, profiling, queries, query monitor Requires at least: 3.5
+Tags: ajax, debug, debug-bar, debugging, development, developer, performance, profiler, profiling, queries, query monitor, rest-api
+Requires at least: 3.7
-Tested up to: 3.9
+Tested up to: 4.5
-Stable tag: 2.6.8
+Stable tag: 2.10.0
 License: GPLv2 or later

 View debugging and performance information on database queries, hooks, conditionals, HTTP requests, redirects and more.

 == Description ==

 Query Monitor is a debugging plugin for anyone developing with WordPress.
-It has some advanced features not available in other debugging plugins, including automatic AJAX debugging and the ability to narrow down things by plugin or theme.
+It has some advanced features not available in other debugging plugins, including automatic AJAX debugging, REST API debugging, and the ability to narrow down things by plugin or theme.

-For complete information, please see [the Query Monitor home page](https://querymonitor.com/) or [Query Monitor's GitHub repo](https://github.com/johnbillion/QueryMonitor).
+For complete information, please see [Query Monitor's GitHub repo](https://github.com/johnbillion/query-monitor).

 Here's an overview of what's shown: